eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 Structured logs with context are powerful in their own right, especially when combined with tooling like _Bubble Up._ But where OpenTelemetry really shines is in _distributed tracing._ Imagine traces that contain information about the _entire_ request, from the client side, to APIs, to backend microservices, and so on.

-This post is meant as a really basic introduction to observability with OpenTelemetry.
+This post is meant as a basic introduction to observability with OpenTelemetry.
 In my next posts, I will discuss how to setup distributed tracing, including some edge cases which will require custom tooling.